 But it’s well worth it.
 Research shows that in organizations with effective E&C programs, reporting of wrongdoing to managers increased by 88 percent, according to the ECI Report.
 In the long run, promoting a speak-up culture not only helps to protect an organization from possible misconduct and reputational damage, but it also demonstrates the organization’s commitment to its most valuable asset—its employees.

-Vice President, Chief Ethics and Compliance Officer and Acting Chief Risk Officer
+Vice President, Chief Risk and Compliance Officer